Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley The Odlum Brown Fort Langley Jazz and Arts Festival

 The Fort Langley Jazz and Arts Festival is a music festival in the summer each year.
 Some of its events are free and others are ticketed.

 This is one of our favourite festivals of the year and highly recommended.
-In 2023 it ran from July 20th until July 23rd.
-In 2024 the festival takes place from July 19th to 21st.
+In 2025 the festival runs from July 24th to 27th with the amazing Cool Blues Show happening on the 25th.

 This article contains the following information about the festival: